Damian-Sanchez/Bitcoin-Exchange-Matching-Engine/README.md

 # Bitcoin Exchange Matching Engine

-This is an attempt to learn about financial markets and the technology powering them by building a matching engine for a hypothetical bitcoin exchange.
+This is an ongoing attempt to learn about financial markets and the technology powering them by building a matching engine for a hypothetical bitcoin exchange.

 The matching engine is the core component of every financial exchange.
 It is responsible for matching buy and sell orders in real-time, determining the price and volume of each trade, and maintaining an orderly market.